 The leopard is the only species of big cats found in Sri Lanka and resides in the country’s mountainous ranges, rainforests and the dry-zone jungles.
 Our leopard safaris span across Yala and Wilpattu National Parks enabling good sightings throughout the year.
 This includes excretions to the Kumana National Park (Yala East); another potential and more secluded area where this big cat maybe seen.

 Home to more than 450 bird species, Sri Lanka is a fascinating birding destination for viewing a great variety of birds within a relatively short period of time.
 Starting from wet zone jungles to the dry zone wetlands our birding tours provide an excellent chance of observing the wonderful diversity of Sri Lankan avian fauna with the guidance of professional birdwatchers.

-Dondra and Mirissa, located in southern Sri Lanka, are prime destinations for seeing Blue Whales, Sperm whales and Dolphins in one whale watching tour.
-The seas of Kalpitiya and Trincomalee, in the east, too provide great opportunity for viewing schools of Spinner Dolphin and both species of whale.
-The island is also a top location for sighting the largest baleen whale and the largest toothed whale in the world.
+Dondra and Mirissa, located in Southern Sri Lanka, are prime destinations for seeing Blue Whales, Sperm Whales and Dolphins in one whale watching tour.
+The seas of Kalpitiya and Trincomalee, in the East, too provide great opportunities for viewing schools of Spinner Dolphins and both species of Whales.
+The island is also a top location for sighting the largest Baleen Whale and the largest Toothed Whale in the world.